austinv11/ERC-Pipeline/README.md

 * If your sequence data are already prepared, you can use `--skip-align` and `--skip-trim` to skip alignment and trimming of alignments, respectively.

-* If your alignments are titled based on non-readable identifiers instead of protein names/symbols (for example:
+* If your sequences are titled based on non-readable identifiers instead of protein names/symbols (for example:
   OrthoDB ids), you can create a tab-separated file with 2 columns: "alignment_identifier" and "readable_name".
 This will be used to replace the original alignment names with the readable names if you pass the path to this file to the
   argument: `--id2name /path/to/file.tsv`.
 The annotations used in the publication can be used like so: